 "I am such a homebody, so I love that the holidays are a cozy time where you can totally embrace that," Hammond tells MyDomaine.
 She describes the overall vibe as "nature-inspired, whimsical, and classic," a style that pairs perfectly with her home's existing décor.

 Looking for your upgrade your holiday decorations this year?
 We've got you covered.
 Keep scrolling for some on-point tips and to take a tour of Hammond's ultra-chic yet super whimsical holiday-ready home

-"My house is a mix of styles—transitional with a lot of laid-back and natural elements so I like to layer in items that I have collected over the years that make me think of trips taken or specific moments in time," she explains.
+"My house is a mix of styles—transitional with a lot of laid-back and natural elements, so I like to layer in items that I have collected over the years that make me think of trips taken or specific moments in time," she explains.
 If you want to take it a step further, opt for holiday decorations that standout (without looking too out of place) against your decor and interior design style.
 So if your home is super maximalist and colorful, see how all-white holiday decorations look.

-"If there are certain decorations or ornaments you have been eyeing, wait until after the holiday to purchase since most stores have sales immediately following Christmas," she suggests.
+"If there are certain decorations or ornaments you have been eyeing, wait until after the holiday to purchase since most stores have sales immediately following the new year," she suggests.
 "And then by the time next holiday season rolls around, it’s like you are opening new presents with the stuff you bought the year before."

 Hammond herself has a few sources that she returns to time and again when she's shopping for holiday pieces.
 "I have a few local stores that I like—Kate Lester Home and Rolling Greens, the most insane nursery," she explains.
 "And then online sites like Terrain, Anthropologie, West Elm and McGee & Co. are all great.
 I would say at least half of my holiday décor is from Anthropologie and Terrain—they always have the cutest ornaments!"